U.S. judge halts 3-D printed gun blueprints hours before planned release

 “There are 3-D printers in public colleges and public spaces and there is the likelihood of potential irreparable harm,” Lasnik said at the end of a one-hour hearing on the lawsuit.

-Defense Distributed and its founder Cody Wilson, a self-declared anarchist, argued that access to the online blueprints is guaranteed under the First and Second Amendment rights, respectively to free speech and to bear arms.
+Defense Distributed and its founder Cody Wilson, a self-declared anarchist, argued that access to the online blueprints is guaranteed under First and Second Amendment rights, respectively to free speech and to bear arms.

 Lasnik said First Amendment issues had to be looked at closely and set another hearing in the case for Aug.
-10.
+10. In a comment apparently directed at Wilson, the judge said breaking the law was something “anarchists do all the time.”

-Blackman told Reuters he was disappointed in the court’s ruling and the judge’s implication that Wilson as an anarchist would break the law.
+Blackman said in an interview he was disappointed in the court’s ruling and the judge’s comment.

 “Mr. Wilson scrupulously obeys all court orders,” Blackman said, adding that he was awaiting the judge’s written order before deciding on further legal action.